HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **Note 7:**.

 - Test that ilspycmd.exe works on your machine because you need to install .NET 6.0 Runtime which some machines don't have.

+**Note 8:**

+- Don't forget to do a clean up, as it takes up too much space while processing files against ransomware, etc.
+- You need too much storage because it logs everything.

 ## Internet Access In Sandboxie
 - HIPS detection shouldn't work if you don't open the Internet in Sandboxie.
 To enable it go to: Sandbox -> DefaultBox -> Sandbox Settings -> Restrictions -> Internet Access -> Click "BLock All Programs" then click "Allow All Programs" then save it and you're done!.  https://sandboxie-plus.com/sandboxie/restrictionssettings/